chrismatteson/hashicorp_azure_training/docs/vault/slides-vault.md

 * Databases - We'll cover this in the workshop.
 Generate dynamic database credentials that have a lease and an expiration date.

 ---
-name: chapter-5-exercise
+name: chapter-5-exercise-1
-.center[.lab-header[👩‍🔬 Chapter 5: Exercise]]
+.center[.lab-header[👩‍🔬 Chapter 5: Exercise 1]]
 <br><br><br>
 ### Dynamic Secrets
 * Enable Vault Database Secret Engine and configure it to connect to mysql_database created in a prior exercise.